stratdev3/SimpleW/documentation/docs/guide/api-basic.md

 :::

-Then just open your browser to http://localhost:2015/api/test/hello?name=Chris and you will see the `{ "message": "Chris, Hello World !" }` json response.
+Then just open your browser to <http://localhost:2015/api/test/hello?name=Chris> and you will see the `{ "message": "Hello Chris !" }` JSON response.

 ::: tip NOTE
 The controller __CAN NOT__ have constructor.
 All properties [`Request`](../reference/httprequest), [`Response`](../reference/httpresponse) (...) will be injected after session instanciation.
 See [callback](./api-callback) on how to inject specific code in controllers.